wsadza/metal/README.md

   <details>
   <summary>Selkies-Gstreamer</summary>
   <br>
-    This project has been developed and is supported in part by the National Research Platform (NRP) and the Cognitive Hardware and Software Ecosystem Community Infrastructure (CHASE-CI) at the University of California, San Diego, by funding from the National Science Foundation (NSF), with awards #1730158, #1540112, #1541349, #1826967, #2138811, #2112167, #2100237, and #2120019, as well as additional funding from community partners, infrastructure utilization from the Open Science Grid Consortium, supported by the National Science Foundation (NSF) awards #1836650 and #2030508, and infrastructure utilization from the Chameleon testbed, supported by the National Science Foundation (NSF) awards #1419152, #1743354, and #2027170.
+    This project has been developed and is supported in part by the National Research Platform (NRP) and the Cognitive Hardware and Software Ecosystem Community Infrastructure (CHASE-CI) at the University of California, San Diego, by funding from the National Science Foundation (Nbf), with awards #1730158, #1540112, #1541349, #1826967, #2138811, #2112167, #2100237, and #2120019, as well as additional funding from community partners, infrastructure utilization from the Open Science Grid Consortium, supported by the National Science Foundation (Nbf) awards #1836650 and #2030508, and infrastructure utilization from the Chameleon testbed, supported by the National Science Foundation (Nbf) awards #1419152, #1743354, and #2027170.
 This project has also been funded by the Seok-San Yonsei Medical Scientist Training Program (MSTP) Song Yong-Sang Scholarship, College of Medicine, Yonsei University, the MD-PhD/Medical Scientist Training Program (MSTP) through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea, and the Student Research Bursary of Song-dang Institute for Cancer Research, College of Medicine, Yonsei University.
   </details>

 </ul>